 And now for the shack:

 I have the full Elecraft K-Line - and its the best rig I've ever had.
 I also have the Elecraft KX-3 with the Begali "Traveller" key.
 QRP has never been more fun!

-I have a blog about ham radio and art at http://ky6r.wordpress.com and a blog about the history of the entities in the ARRL's DXCC program http://dxccsleuth.wordpress.com Some of my past presentations are posted on the East Bay Amateur Radio Club's web site:
+I have a blog about ham radio, cycling and art at http://ky6r.wordpress.com I have presented at Pacificon for more than 10 years - and some of my past presentations are posted on the East Bay Amateur Radio Club's web site:

 I graduated from University of Pennsylvania, Lock Haven, moved to California and became Oracle's 127th employee - Gupta Technologies (SQLBase and SQLWindows) employee #30 and PeopleSoft's 400-something employee.
 I currently work as the Director of Technical Support at Splice Machine (a Big Data / SQL on Hadoop database company and product) in San Francisco.
 I've been a Database Developer, DBA and Data Architect for 33 years.

 Proud card carrying member of LOAD - the League Of Armchair DX-ers, and I follow the "LOAD Code".